Construction Budget Template

 CategoryDescriptionKey Considerations

-MaterialsRaw materials like concrete, steel, lumber, and fixturesAccount for waste, transportation, and supplier reliability
+MaterialsRaw materials like concrete, steel, timber, and fixturesAccount for waste, transportation, and supplier reliability

-EquipmentCosts for renting, purchasing, maintaining, and fueling heavy machineryInclude operational costs like fuel and operator fees
+EquipmentCosts for renting, purchasing, maintaining, and fuelling heavy machineryInclude operational costs like fuel and operator fees

-Subcontractor FeesPayments for specialized tasks like electrical work, plumbing, and HVAC installationsEnsure clear contracts detailing labor and material costs
+Subcontractor FeesPayments for specialised tasks like electrical work, plumbing, and HVAC installationsEnsure clear contracts detailing labour and material costs

 Permits & LicensingRegulatory approvals and inspection feesCosts depend on local laws and project scope